 Lasting Powers of Attorney help to safeguard your wellbeing and your estate if you should find yourself unable to manage your own affairs.
 There are two types of LPA: one that handles your health and welfare, and one that handles property and finances.
 You will need to appoint somebody you trust to act as your attorney in each case.

-Speak to one of our friendly, experienced team of family lawyers at Frances Lindsay & Co to set up a FREE 45-minute consultation and get the ball rolling.
+Speak to one of our friendly, experienced team of family lawyers at Frances Lindsay & Co to find out more.
 We can help you organise every aspect of making a Will and arranging Lasting Powers of Attorney.
 Call us on 01628 634667 or email email@example.com for more information.lasting powers of attorney, making a will, probate, wills and probate